Traffic Gateway - Next Generation

 Cinegy Traffic Gateway has built-in machine-readable logging and telemetry enabled on all stages of processing, leaving no "dark places to hide".
 Categories and message priorities allow easy filtering and automatic processing of the generated logs.

-For example, SMPTE BXF, Cinegy Media Asset Management and Cinegy MCR modules provide a list of helpful commands to manipulate corresponding business entities.
-Commands for creating a new playlist and filling it with Programs, Blocks and Items make PowerShell business logic scripts creation an easy and less error prone task.
+For example, SMPTE BXF, Cinegy Media Asset Management, and Cinegy MCR modules provide a list of helpful commands to manipulate corresponding business entities.
+Commands for creating a new playlist and filling it with Programs, Blocks, and Items make PowerShell business logic scripts creation an easy and less error-prone task.

 Workflow Scheme

-However, additional business logic is involved usually in order to fill in the commercial blocks with the paid Ads provided by the external system, for example, or to resolve the required media locations from different sources (Cinegy Archive, Amazon S3, local library, etc.).
+However, additional business logic is usually involved in order to fill in the commercial blocks with the paid Ads provided by the external system, for example, or to resolve the required media locations from different sources (Cinegy Archive, Amazon S3, local library, etc.).

 The processing pipeline is flexible and can include any number of processing steps.
 Every step also has an option to execute the PowerShell script before and after processing, allowing further extension and custom logic to be executed.

 The final processing step usually stores the generated playlist into specified network shares.
-Alternatively, the processing result for the corresponding task can be retrieved via Cinegy Traffic Gateway REST API.
+Alternatively, the processing result for the corresponding task can be retrieved via the Cinegy Traffic Gateway REST API.

 Demo Workflow